 When the New Westminster Community Poverty Reduction Strategy was being developed, community food insecurity was identified as an issue that needed to be addressed.
 This was in response to a lack of awareness of food programs in the community; limited access to bulk buying and meal preparation programs; and, limited coordination of food security efforts, including meal programs.
 In the Five-year Action Plan, action items spoke directly to ways to address these and other related food issues in the community and set the stage for the inclusion of food security in policy and the work of organizations in the community.

 Funding was secured by City staff from the Vancouver Foundation to convene local service providers.
 Two Food Summits were held and the information from these summits informed the development of the New Westminster Food Security Action Plan (FSAP).
 Shortly after being received by Council for information, representatives from the New Westminster Homelessness Coalition Society and New Westminster Community Food Action met to develop a Community Partnership Grant application to secure funding to implement the plan.
 While the grant was not successful, the NWHCS in partnership with New Westminster Community Food Action later received funding from the City to support the implementation.
 In August 2019, a project coordinator was hired and working in partnership with Fraser Health and the community began to implement the plan.

-Key components of the implementation plan for 2019/20 included:
+Key components of the implementation plan have included: